Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Daniel Soleimani about 3 years ago
+Daniel Soleimani over 3 years ago

 The Board should vote to allow ERES to expand.
 ERES families are highly satisfied with their experience, as evidenced by the fact that they have chosen this school for their children.
 OUSD should not take this power away from them.
 Nor should it deny an opportunity to the hundreds of students on the waitlist.
 Why wouldn't OUSD want to encourage the growth and expansion of a school that is working for Oakland families, and that other families want to take advantage of?
 When so little is going right in the district, we should be lifting up solutions that are working, not squandering them.